wmde/wikibase-release-pipeline/deploy/README.md

 ### Updating and versioning

 WBS uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
-The WBS Deployment Kit and all the WBS Service Images have individual version numbers.
+The WBS Deploy and all the WBS Images have individual version numbers.

-WBS Deployment Kit always references the latest minor and patch releases of the compatible WBS Service Images' major versions using a special `wbs-dk-MAJOR_VERSION` tag, such as `wbs-dk-23` for Wikibase Deployment Kit Versions 23.X.X.
+WBS Deploy always references the latest minor and patch releases of the compatible WBS Images' major versions using a special `wbs-dk-MAJOR_VERSION` tag, such as `wbs-dk-23` for Wikibase Deploy Versions 23.X.X.
 This tag always points to the latest compatible version of all WBS service images.

 #### Example

-Let's say the `wikibase` service image version 3.0.0 is the initial version released with WBS Deployment Kit 23.0.0.
+Let's say the `wikibase` service image version 3.0.0 is the initial version released with WBS Deploy 23.0.0.
 In that case, the `wikibase` service image carrying the `v3.0.0` tag will also carry a `wbs-dk-23` tag.
 When the `wikibase` service image version is bumped to 3.1.0 for a feature release, a new image is released and tagged with `v3.1.0`.
 The `wbs-dk-23` tag will then be reused and point to the newly released image 3.1.0.

-This way, WBS Deployment Kit always references the latest compatible version by using the same tag.
-Nothing needs to be updated in WBS Deployment Kit itself.
+This way, WBS Deploy always references the latest compatible version by using the same tag.
+Nothing needs to be updated in WBS Deploy itself.
 If the `wikibase` service image version gets bumped to 4.0.0, that indicates a breaking change; in this case the new image would not receive the `wbs-dk-23` tag.
-Instead, a new version of WBS Deployment Kit would be released (in this case 24.0.0) and a new tag `wbs-dk-24` would be used to reference compatible images for this version.
+Instead, a new version of WBS Deploy would be released (in this case 24.0.0) and a new tag `wbs-dk-24` would be used to reference compatible images for this version.

-WBS Deployment Kit may also receive minor and patch updates, but, as noted above, they are not required to update related WBS Service Images.
+WBS Deploy may also receive minor and patch updates, but, as noted above, they are not required to update related WBS Images.

-#### Minor and patch updates for WBS Service Images
+#### Minor and patch updates for WBS Images

-Because WBS Deployment Kit always references the latest minor and patch releases of compatible WBS Service Images, non-breaking changes (including security updates) are applied automatically when re-creating Docker containers.
+Because WBS Deploy always references the latest minor and patch releases of compatible WBS Images, non-breaking changes (including security updates) are applied automatically when re-creating Docker containers.

 This is always safe to do.
 Simply run: